cloudposse/terraform-null-label/README.md

 **NOTE:** The `null` refers to the primary Terraform [provider](https://www.terraform.io/docs/providers/null/index.html) used in this module.

-Releases of this module from `0.12.0` onward support `HCL2` and only support Terraform 0.12.
-Releases prior to this are compatible with Terraform 0.11 and earlier.
+Releases of this module from `0.12.0` onward support `HCL2` and only work with Terraform 0.12 or newer.
+Releases prior to this are compatible with earlier versions of terraform like Terraform 0.11.

 ---